andreasdominik/ADoSnipsQnD/README.md

 # Julia

-This skill is (like the SnipsHermesQnD framework) written in the modern programming language Julia (because Julia is 50-100 times faster then Python and coding is much much easier and much more straight forward).
+This skill is (like the entire SnipsHermesQnD framework) written in the modern programming language Julia (because Julia is 50-100 times faster then Python and coding is much much easier and much more straight forward).
-However "Pythonians" often need some time to get familiar with Julia because there are types and many functional elements.
+However "Pythonians" often need some time to get familiar with Julia.

+If you are ready for the step   forward, start here:  https://julialang.org/